XRPL-Labs/Xaman-App/docs/environment-setup.md

 4. Run `make pre-run` in order to install all the dependencies.

-5. Run `make build-env` to generate some environment data
+5. Run `make generate-locales` to generate locale files